haasr/mqtttasky_groupme/README.rst

 | and I couldn't conventiently schedule tasks from my smart phone.

 | MQTTTasky is much less terrible, despite its name.
 The basic idea is,
-| using GroupMe on my phone, I can schedule a task, then A GroupMe bot
+| using GroupMe on my phone, I can schedule a task.
+A GroupMe bot
 | I have configured will interact with me and schedule the tasks.
 When
 | a task notification occurs, the Raspberry Pi running MQTTTasky will
 | display a notification window about the task and read the task aloud